A-MAIN/Open-Greek-SinginDataset/PHONEMEGUIDE.md

 ﻿## Base OGSD Phoneme guide
-the Greek phonemes on this repository are based on X-SAMPA and [CMUSphinx's Phoneset](https://sourceforge.net/projects/cmusphinx/files/Acoustic%20and%20Language%20Models/Greek/) with a few alterations and additions. this compares to [the original SAMPA chart](https://www.phon.ucl.ac.uk/home/sampa/grk-uni.htm), IPA symbols, The CMU Sphinx Dictionary phoneset for Greek, and VOCALOID & [eSpeak](https://github.com/espeak-ng/espeak-ng/blob/master/dictsource/el_rules) equivalents.
+the Greek phonemes on this repository are based on X-SAMPA and [CMUSphinx's Phoneset](https://sourceforge.net/projects/cmusphinx/files/Acoustic%20and%20Language%20Models/Greek/) with a few alterations and additions to better represent the graphemes for easy recognizability whilst also be closely realized with the ipa symbols. this compares to [the original SAMPA chart](https://www.phon.ucl.ac.uk/home/sampa/grk-uni.htm), IPA symbols, The CMU Sphinx Dictionary phoneset for Greek, and the VOCALOID & [eSpeak](https://github.com/espeak-ng/espeak-ng/blob/master/dictsource/el_rules) equivalents of X-SAMPA.
 If you want to include these phonemes to your voicebank, I recommend you use the "el/" tag.

 Base set | original IPA |  original (X)-SAMPA | CMUSphinx | Category | Example